“My life is already ruined, so I should keep calm.”

 Amelie: “But if I do say my side, can you guarantee that I would get that private lawyer?”

 GM: “We can guarantee that your visitation privileges would be reinstated, and that your aunt is notified,” Hill amends.
-“Hiring the attorney is up to your aunt, not us.”
+“Hiring the attorney is up to your aunt.
+But if she chooses to, yes, you would get a private lawyer.”

 GM: “Well, Amelie, you have a funny way of showing that,” Hill sighs.
 “Our boss isn’t going to be happy we spent this time interviewing you and came back with nothing.”